Q: Is there zoning in Greene Township?

 If you need a letter stating this, please find our letter here:

-Q: Are there any rules against short and/or long term rentals in Greene Township?
+Q: Are there any rules against short term rentals in Greene Township?

 Q: How do I sign up for garbage/recycling pick-up?

 A: Greene Township does not have public utilities.
-Garbage pick-up would have to be set up by the resident through a privately operated company.
+Garbage pick-up would have to be set up by the resident through a privately operated company (visit our blog post for local businesses).
 There are no recycling locations in Pike County, but residents can utilize Wayne County locations.
 Please visit the Recycling page for more information.

 Q: How do I report potholes?